malenacaroline/universities-app/README.md

-# GlobalUniSearch - Search Universites Nuxt App - Malena Aguiar
+# GlobalUniSearch - Search Universites Nuxt App

 A Nuxt.js project showcasing the power of Nuxt 3 and its features.